 About Our Founders

-Jake and George are twin brothers with a strong passion for chess.
-Both are self-taught internationally ranked players who have dedicated thousands of hours to volunteer teaching.
+George and Jake are self-taught internationally ranked players who have dedicated thousands of hours to volunteer teaching.
 In August 2012, they founded Chess Haven and in May 2015, they achieved non-profit status, enabling them to further achieve their goal of fostering logical reasoning and critical thinking skills in children worldwide.
-The twins place a strong emphasis on the integration of their chess curriculum into the classroom.
+They place a strong emphasis on the integration of their chess curriculum into the classroom.

-Below are two articles describing the impact the twins have made though Chess Haven:
+Below are two articles describing the impact they made though Chess Haven:

-George is a student at Yale University.
-He represented the United States at the 2019 North American Youth Championships in Canada and the 2019 World Youth Chess Championship in India.
+George represented the United States at the 2019 North American Youth Championships in Canada and the 2019 World Youth Chess Championship in India.
 George also holds many state-level accolades, such as the Connecticut State Sophomore Chess Champion (with a peak rank for his age group of #1) and 2013 Connecticut Junior Grand Prix Champion.

 In addition, he is a USCF Certified Chess Coach and a Tournament Director.
 Away from the chessboard, George enjoys running 5K and half-marathon races.